Hi! I'm Jim, let's get acquainted...

 A little more about my experience and skills

-Since my first seminary internship when I hosted a “bowl-a-thon” to raise funds to repair a broken furnace, I have been problem solving and learning ways that churches can use entrepreneurship and creativity to grow and sustain both resources and a robust, attractive, outward-looking mission.
-I have practiced this in my own call and continue learning by participation in conferences such as “Buildings for a New Tomorrow“.
+Since my first seminary internship when I hosted a “bowl-a-thon” to raise funds to repair a broken furnace, I have been problem solving and learning ways that churches can use entrepreneurship and creativity to grow and sustain both resources and a robust, outward-looking, mission.
+I have practiced this in my own call and continue learning through programs like the Diocese of Olympia’s College for Congregational Development.

-For almost fifteen years I have worked with young people, primarily high school and college ages, helping them to build their own unique relationships with God, and to experience God in community with others.
-Outside of the church I have produced a theatre program that connected high school age artists with emerging professionals, supervised student-run organizations for a residential arts program at Michigan State University, led alternative spring trips in the United States and Canada, and provided health services and special needs counseling at a YMCA camp.
-Within the church I have mentored youth delegates at diocesan conventions, been on staff for various camps, led a contingent at Episcopal Youth Event, and worked several years on staff as a youth minister at a large urban parish.
+Since early adulthood I have worked with young people, helping them to build their own relationships with God, and to experience God in community with others.
+Outside of the church I have produced a theater program connecting high school age artists with emerging professionals, supervised student-run organizations for a residential arts program at Michigan State University, led alternative spring trips in the United States and Canada, and provided health services and special needs counseling at a YMCA camp.
+Within the church I have mentored youth delegates at diocesan conventions, been on staff for various camps, led a contingent at Episcopal Youth Event, been Chaplain for the Episcopal Service Corps, and worked several years on staff as a youth minister at a large urban parish.

-Since my first time running a production as a Stage Manager I have been building a repertoire of intentional leadership skills.
-As an educator and pastor I have worked to learn ways to help parishioners of all ages to develop into healthy leaders in their own right.
-I began the study of leadership taking two years of Army ROTC, and by running operations for ASMSU, one of the largest student governments in the United States.
-I continued in seminary, participating in faculty governance, ecumenical worship, and the Canadian Theological Student Association.
-Prior to my ordination and call as priest-in-charge of a parish, the greatest opportunity I have had to learn about leadership has been my five years serving as a paramedic with the Baltimore County Fire Department, leading small teams responding to medical emergencies, teaching students in the Emergency Medical Services, and acting as part of a large team with a common mission.
-Through lessons easy and hard I have learned that leaders must be authentic while maintaining strong boundaries, follow through on commitments, and always remember that while a mission may come first, it is always built upon the healthy relationships of those involved.
+Before ordination my greatest growth as a leader was my five years serving as a paramedic with the Baltimore County Fire Department, leading small teams responding to medical emergencies, teaching students in the Emergency Medical Services, and acting as part of a large team with a common mission.
+Through lessons easy and hard I have learned that leaders must be authentic and invested in those they lead, while maintaining strong boundaries, follow through on commitments, and always remember that while a mission may come first, it is always built upon the healthy relationships of those involved.